Skip to main content

 Step the SeventhWielding the King

-A crowned King may move and capture diagonally both forward and backward.
+A crowned King may move and capture diagonally both forward and backward, applying immense tactical pressure upon the enemy from every quarter.

 Step the EighthSecuring Victory